git/git.github.io/rev_news/drafts/edition-4.md

 * [submitGit for patch submission](http://thread.gmane.org/gmane.comp.version-control.git/269699/)

-At the [Git Merge 2015](http://git-merge.com/) during the Contributor Summit, there were discussions about how to help people send patches to the Git mailing list.
+At the [Git Merge 2015](http://git-merge.com/) conference, during the Contributor Summit, there were discussions about how to help people send patches to the Git mailing list.

 Properly sending patches to the mailing list is not easy in the first place because email clients these days tend to heavily reformat the content they send.
-This reformating, which can include word-wraping the text, making it quoted-printable, adding MIME parts or replacing tabs with spaces, will in most cases prevent any inlined patch sent to the Git mailing list to be applied or even reviewed.
+This reformatting, which may include word-wrapping the text, making it quoted-printable, adding MIME parts or replacing tabs with spaces, will in most cases prevent any inlined patch sent to the Git mailing list to be applied or even reviewed.